CapCon Agenda

 Strategic Asset Management for Smaller Communities

-Presented by BAP member Abonmarche
+Presented by Business Alliance Program Participant Abonmarche

 Discover practical strategies for developing and implementing asset management plans in smaller communities.
 This session provides an overview of the process—from assessing infrastructure and prioritizing needs to integrating data and capital planning—helping local leaders make smart decisions to maximize limited resources and extend asset life.